 If a U-Endpoint requests an individual U-Data Element by its unique identifier, but the U-Subject does not contain a U-Endpoint with that unique identifier, the requesting U-Endpoint should be informed that the requested U-Data Element does not exist.
 Other than that, barring unexpected system errors, there are few circumstances that would cause any of the above activities to fail for a U-Endpoint that is granted subscribe access to a given U-Subject, and any such error situation that does occur should be reported back to the requesting party.
-If a U-Endpoint attempts any of the above actions but does not have subscribe access, the response from the U-Infrastructure should simply note the request failed without distinguishing between the cases where the U-Endpoint lacks subscribe access to the U-Subject, the U-Endpoint lacks discovery access to the U-Subject, or the U-Subject in question does not exist.
+If a U-Endpoint attempts any of the above actions but does not have subscribe access, the response from the U-Infrastructure should simply note the request failed without distinguishing between the cases where the U-Endpoint lacks subscribe access to the U-Subject, or the U-Subject in question does not exist.